 The Corporation realizes operations for the purchase and sale of copper with Anglo American Sur S.A.
 The value of finished goods inventories for this category at December 31, 2015, has an unrealized profit provision of ThUS\$160.
 At December 31, 2014, the Corporation had an unrealized profit provision of ThUS\$172.

-Notes to the consolidated financial statements (In thousands of US dollars of the United States of America, except as indicated in other currency or unit)
+(In thousands of US dollars of the United States of America, except as indicated in other currency or unit) (Translation to English of the Consolidated Financial Statements originally issued in Spanish - see Note I.2)